T2an/proxmox/docs/source/ceph.rst

 **Verify the Ceph Cluster**:

-   - After adding the OSDs, verify the health of the Ceph cluster by navigating to `Datacenter > Ceph > Status`.
+   - Verify the health of the Ceph cluster by navigating to `Datacenter > Ceph > Status`.
    - Ensure that the cluster is in a healthy state (HEALTH_OK).
    - The default minimum number of storage and replicas is 3, if you have less than it, your cluster state will be "HEALTH_WARN" but will be working.
    - You should now be able to see your storage in the left part of the proxmox UI, and choose this storage when you create a VM